-Students in the Master of Science Degree in Nursing program learn to become effective nursing teachers and leaders.
+Students in the Master of Science Degree in Nursing program learn to become effective nursing educators and leaders.

-The Master of Science Degree in Nursing (MSN) program offers two specialized tracks: administration and education.
+The Master of Science Degree in Nursing (MSN) program offers three specialized tracks: administration, education, and clinical nurse leader.

 Our expert faculty, interactive online courses and small class sizes will help hone your professional communication and collaboration skills to improve health care outcomes.
-Our curriculum includes specialty courses related to your chosen track, and core courses in evidence-based practice, leadership, nursing informatics, and health care policy.
+Our curriculum includes specialty courses related to your chosen track, and core courses in evidence-based practice, leadership, technology innovation in health care and health care policy.

-Our part-time, blended-course format allows you to work while earning your degree.
-Students enroll in two, 10-week courses simultaneously each semester.
-During the semester, each course meets three to four times on campus, with the remainder of classes delivered online.
-The MSN program begins in the fall, and is offered over 6 semesters, with summers off.
+- Part-time, blended learning format allows you to continue working while you earn your degree.
+Students enroll in two 10-week courses simultaneously each semester.
+Each course meets three times on campus with the remainder of the learning taking place via an interactive online environment.